elos-retired/progress/dawn.md

 Dawn
 ====

 The first elos project.
-Dawn is a mobile app that interacts with elos' main server, recording events.Specifically, dawn records the start and stop times of an event, and that event.
+Dawn is a mobile app that interacts with elos' main server, recording events.
+Specifically, dawn records the start and stop times of an event along with the "event's" name.
 The application will be written for iOS, and will be native swift code.

 #### Requirements

 ##### Server
  * Support of a websocket connection
+ * Running live on elos.io

 ##### Data
  * User model and event model